 There is no humidity correction for hydrocarbon and carbon monoxide.

-The following two techniques are known to give sufficient accuracy.
+The two techniques in 9.2 and 9.3 are known to give sufficient accuracy.

 9.2 Metering a constant flow of pure gas (CO or C3H8) using a critical flow orifice